texfaq/texfaq.github.io/FAQ-SGML2TeX.md

 date: 2014-06-10
 ---

-# Conversion from SGML or HTML to TeX

 SGML is a very important system for document storage and interchange, but it has no formatting features; its companion ISO standard DSSSL